Khalidelaasry/alx-low_level_programming/README.md

 2. **0x01.
 C - Variables, if, else, while**: Covers basic conditional statements (if-else) and loops (while) in C.

+3. **0x02.
+C - Functions, nested loops**: Expands on C programming by introducing functions and nested loops.

 ## About ALX

 ALX is a software engineering program that offers an intensive curriculum covering various aspects of software development, system engineering, and DevOps practices.
 It provides hands-on projects and assignments to help learners gain practical experience in these domains.